svpernova09/ProtectionPaladin-Module-ISB2/README.md

 ## Hotkeys

+You can change the default key combination when you map your Paladin's Hotkeys to the Procedures from `Protection Paladin`

 | Category | Display Name | Default Key Combination |
 |---|---|---|
 | Combat | DPS Rotation | 1  |